Asylum seeker tried to return to prison ‘several times’ after release in error

 The Metropolitan Police, which is leading the manhunt for the migrant who had been living at the Bell Hotel in Epping, Essex, made a direct appeal Kebatu to hand himself in.

-They revealed that he had taken “a number of journeys” across London since his release on Friday and had “access to funds”.
+They revealed that he had taken a train from Chelmsford to Stratford, London, arriving at 1.12pm on Friday and then had taken “a number of journeys” across London and had “access to funds”.

-He was wrongly categorised as a prisoner due to be released on licence, handed a £76 discharge grant and was last seen getting off a train at Stratford in east London at 1.12pm on Friday.
+It is understood that Kebatu left prison with an amount of personal money.

+A Ministry of Justice spokeswoman said that he had not been given a discharge grant, which prisoners leaving a custodial sentence are entitled to in order to cover subsistence costs, because he was set to be deported.

 A delivery driver described seeing Kebatu return to HMP Chelmsford in a “very confused” state “four or five times”, only to be turned away by prison staff and directed to the railway station.